 So how do these types of firms differ, and which one is the best?

 Here is a very brief overview of the differences between the categories – it is up to you to decide what firm is best for your career goals.

 The type of work that a law firm does is one of the better and easier ways to differentiate the firms.

-Further, the top tiers are not shy about getting work done quickly, and if a client wants something done by a certain time, they will make it happen.
+Further, the top tiers are not shy about getting work done quickly and if a client wants something done by a certain time, it will happen.
 If this means working past midnight for days on end, or missing family commitments, holidays and other special events, then so be it.

-The upper mid tiers can also perform this kind of work (eg some are known for advising on complex mergers and acquisitions).
+The upper mid tiers also perform this kind of work (eg some are particularly well known for advising on complex mergers and acquisitions).

 Mid tiers usually undertake similar corporate work but with lower dollar values.
 For example, a top tier might have a business sale worth hundreds of millions; a mid tier might have a business sale worth tens of millions; and a smaller firm might have a business sale worth a few hundred thousand.
 Lower value deals tend to be less complex.

 Small and suburban firms primarily deal with individuals and small businesses.

 Graduate and junior lawyer work